NoakLiu/LLMEasyQuant/README.md

 ### Conclusion:
-In the research, we develop LLMEasyQuant, it is a package aiming to for easy quantization deployment which is user-friendly and suitable for beginners' learning.
+In the research, we develop LLMEasyQuant, it is a package aiming to for easy quantization deployment which is user-friendly and easy to be deployed when computational resouces is limited.